Our team

 My lifelong love for the canoe has led me all over North America while competing and training at a national level.
 I have worked as a head paddling coach, at-risk youth climbing program coordinator and adaptive outdoor experience educator.

 I hold a French bilingual degree in Biology and Environmental Studies, and I’m passionate about sharing my knowledge of ecosystem function and conservation.
 With Fireside, I co-developed the curriculum for and led the pilot expeditions for World Bound Canada and World Bound Ecuador.
-I also acted as the Principal Instructor in Vancouver Outdoor School’s Fieldschool during its first year, designing a climate change curriculum that checked off BC highschool requirements while being 100% outdoor and experiential.
+I also acted as the Principal Instructor in Vancouver Outdoor School’s Fieldschool during its first year, designing a climate change curriculum that checked off BC high school requirements while being 100% outdoor and experiential.

-The idea of Paying it Forward is one of the driving factors for my passion for Outdoor Education.
+The concept of 'Paying it Forward' is one of the driving factors behind my passion for Outdoor Education.
 As a teenager, I had the opportunity to participate in many different experiences.
 Being a part of the Fireside team is my chance to facilitate similar life-changing experiences for the next generation.

-Daniel Mikolela, Parkour Instructor
+Daniel “Dani” Mikolela, Parkour Instructor

 I was 15 when I joined my first Fireside program as a camper in Yukon Explorer.
 Fireside helped me with my social skills and my connection with nature.
 Never before had I been outside having camping, canoeing and hiking experiences in this way.
 As an instructor, I have helped Barnsy develop his parkour program over the past two years while also guiding on the Sunshine Coast.